ppy/osu-wiki/news/2019/2019-02-04-community-choice-2018-results.md

 [![](/wiki/shared/news/2019-02-04-community-choice-2018-results/xinobikill.jpg)](https://osu.ppy.sh/beatmapsets/742966)

 **121** drum fanatics stepped forward and said "hell yes" to **[SOUND HOLIC feat.
-Nana Takahashi - XINOBIKILL](https://osu.ppy.sh/beatmapsets/742966)** by [Skull Kid](https://osu.ppy.sh/users/3044264), in some of the closest voting we've ever observed in a Community Choice poll *or* a "Best Of" to date.
+Nana Takahashi - XINOBIKILL](https://osu.ppy.sh/beatmapsets/742966)** by ::Skull Kid::{ user-id=3044264 }, in some of the closest voting we've ever observed in a Community Choice poll *or* a "Best Of" to date.

 Seriously, at some points, there were less than 3 votes splitting first, second, and third place.
 When we tweeted about the votes drawing to a close, there was a two-way tie for first place for at least a day before the votes were slated to close.